Father’s Day is June 19. We have ideas for Dads who like to golf.

 Now, if Dad is looking to introduce his kids to the game, these are the perfect spots for that sports-centric bonding experience.

-If you’re a grown-up kid, as in 21 years or older, treat Dad to a microbrew at Moosejaw Pizza & Dells Brewing Co. or Port Huron Brewing Company.
-Then head to Double Cut Charcoal Grill/Liquor Bar, Copper Oak Steak House, Kaminski’s Chop House at Chula Vista Resort or any of the other fine supper clubs in the area for a great steak.
+If you’re a grown-up kid, as in 21 years or older, treat Dad to a microbrew at Moosejaw Pizza & Dells Brewing Co.
+Then head to Double Cut Steakhouse, Copper Oak Steak House, Kaminski’s Chop House at Chula Vista Resort or any of the other fine supper clubs in the area for a great steak.

 Could be tough to top this one next year.